Connect Historic Boston

 - the City’s Parks and Recreation Department.

 We’ve already started construction on the project, and believe we’ll finish our work by mid 2018.
-The general contractor for the project is P. Gioioso & Sons, Inc. of Hyde Park.
+The general contractor for the first phase of the project is P. Gioioso & Sons, Inc. of Hyde Park.
+Phase 2 work, the Blackstone Block, Constitution Road and Joy St, will be performed by WES Construction and is anticipated to start mid-May.

 More details about our projects